trueos/trueos-docs/trueos-handbook/install.rst

    review the section on :ref:`Dual Booting`.

-If you wish to select which disk or partition to install TrueOS® into, click the "Customize" button to start the Disk Setup Wizard, shown in :numref:`Figure %s: Disk Setup Wizard <install6b>`.
+If you wish to select which disk or partition to install TrueOS® into, click the "Customize" button to start the TrueOS® Disk Wizard, shown in :numref:`Figure %s: TrueOS® Disk Wizard <install6b>`.

 .. _install6b: